the state of

 - It is a Class V misdemeanor for a minor under the age of 19 years to smoke cigarettes or cigars, use vapor products or alternative nicotine products, or use tobacco in any form whatever.2

-- Nebraska’s Clean Indoor Air Act has not been amended to prohibit the use of vapor products where smoking is prohibited.
-Grand Island and Lincoln have prohibited vaping where smoking is banned.
+- Nebraska’s Clean Indoor Air Act has been amended to prohibit the use of vapor products where smoking is prohibited, with the exception of tobacco and vape shops.4

 Tobacco/Vapor 21 Law: Federal law passed December 20, 2019 prohibits sales of all tobacco and vapor products to anyone under the age of 21 years old.
 FDA stated law became effective on that date.
 States may choose to continue with current age law at the risk of losing federal funding.